-RAD 214 - RADIOLOGIC PROCEDURES III (2.5 CR):

-This theory course consists of radiography of the skull and facial bones, the urinary system, lower gastrointestinal system and additional contrast studies.
+RAD 214 - RADIOLOGIC PROCEDURES III (2.5 CR): This theory course consists of radiography of the sinuses, skull and facial bones, the urinary system, lower gastrointestinal system and additional contrast studies.
 Positioning and procedural considerations for these exams as well as radiographic anatomy, positioning, and image evaluation criteria will be studied in preparation for the laboratory simulation, practice, and positioning testing that will occur in the complementary RAD 214L laboratory course.
-The course also continues the instruction of contrast procedures with an introduction to some rarely performed exams such as cystography, myelography, venography, sialography, dacrocystography and hysterosalpingography.
+The course also continues the instruction of contrast procedures with an introduction to some specialty exams such as arthrography, cystography, long bone measurement, bone age study, myelography, modified contrast enema and hysterosalpingography.
 Radiation safety principles are reinforced for application during each procedure.